-Abdominal adhesions are the result of excessive scar tissue forming as part of the normal healing process after any form of injury inside the abdomen.
-This can include infections, Caesarean sections, appendicitis (and the subsequent surgery to remove the appendix), or other conditions which affect the lower pelvis.
+Abdominal adhesions are the result of excessive scar tissue forming as part of the normal healing process after any form of injury within the abdomen.
+This may include infections, Caesarean sections, appendicitis (and subsequent surgery to remove the appendix), or other conditions affecting the lower pelvis.

 When abdominal adhesions occur, scar tissues lengthen and web inside the abdomen, leading to the formation of hard fibrous bands upon which the bowels could strangulate themselves, or stick, causing a kink or outright blockade of their lumen.

 The most common causes of abdominal adhesions

 Studies estimate that anywhere from 75% to 93% of patients undergoing any form of abdominal surgery would develop adhesions.

-Common surgical procedures that causes abdominal adhesions include:
+Common surgical procedures that cause abdominal adhesions include:

 Endometriosis is a condition whereby the normal lining of the womb is also found outside the womb as well.
 Endometriosis is a very common cause of abdominal pain, and it is believed that more than 15% of women with chronic abdominal pain, heavy menstrual flow, or deep-seated pelvic pain during intercourse could be suffering from endometriosis.

 tissues and fibrous bands as well, causing abdominal and or pelvic adhesions.

 Abdominal infections such as peritonitis can also be a cause of abdominal adhesions.
 Peritonitis is an infection inside the abdominal cavity.
 After such an infection, the body normally heals by clearing any pus or bleeding that formed during the infection.

 Massive bleeds in the abdomen are often the result of trauma, for instance, a car accident where the liver or spleen is ruptured, causing internal bleeding.
 Bleeding into the abdomen could also follow a ruptured abdominal aortic aneurysm or ruptured ectopic pregnancy.

 As the blood is cleared in any of the above conditions, scar tissue forms and adhesions can develop to cause chronic abdominal pain in the future.